The Ultimate Bora Bora & Moorea Travel Guide

 The Best of the Best in My Honest Opinion

 My pick of where to stay in Bora Bora if budget is no object?
 The Four Seasons, hands down.
 Four Seasons Bora Bora is the ultimate in luxury, seclusion, and service.
 It’s one of the top hotels in the world, and we absolutely LOVED our stay here.
 I think it is worth every penny.
-We found the clientele at the Four Seasons Bora Bora to be a lot of young honeymooners our age, and there were also one or two families, and a few older couples celebrating big anniversaries and birthdays.
+We found the clientele at the Four Seasons Bora Bora to be a mix of different ages, some other young honeymooners our age, and there were also one or two families, and a few older couples celebrating big anniversaries and birthdays.
 Everyone was in paradise on the private, secluded motu, an expansive beach and dreamy pools.

 The one-of-a-kind Four Seasons service delivers the Bora Bora dream you’ve been waiting your whole life for.
 This hotel is an IDEAL honeymoon resort, and one of my top three resorts I’ve ever stayed in.
 (If you read this post on the Best Resorts in the World, you may be able to guess my other two!)